► Electric vehicle charging costs explained

-Every electric car comes with a different-sized battery.
-The capacity of a battery is usually expressed in kilowatt hours (kWh), a measure of the energy storage available in the cells.
-A big-batteried Tesla has 100kWh for a very long range, whereas the latest Nissan Leaf comes with a 62kWh power pack.
-So to calculate how much it costs to charge your car, simply look at the cost of electricity (either your home supply or at a public charging point) and do the maths.
+The capacity of an electric car’s battery is expressed in kilowatt hours (kWh), which is a measure of the energy storage available in the cells.
+A Tesla Model S packs a 100kWh battery, for example, whereas the latest Nissan Leaf comes with a 40kWh battery in standard form.
+So, to calculate how much it costs to charge your car, simply look at the cost of electricity (either your home supply or at a public charging point) and do the maths.

 Let’s consider a 100kWh Tesla Model S. A typical public rapid charging point in the UK might cost around 30p per kWh, so the total outlay is 100 x 30p = £30 if you were to theoretically charge from completely empty to full.